The crazy thing about life is how it can lead you down an inescapable path…..

-I strive for the impression of explosive energy, movement, expression and the maximum in 3D effect in everything I do, be it painting or sculpture – several techniques combining for the end result.
+Creatively my sole aim is for visual impact and dynamic.
+Striving to make paintings look as explosive and 3D as possible and statues look like they want to move – several techniques combining for the end result.
 Every painting is large scale and around 2cm thick oils in places (yes, I get through a fair amount of the stuff), usually on board for a completely flat background so that the texture of the subject really comes out at you.
-Recently using home made neon paint too which really is a visual slap in the face, and with a team of incredible photographers so we can reproduce the effect for limited editions.
-I’m fascinated with how perceptions change with distance – the biggest unintentional compliment I’ve had was that my work looks like a photo from a distance, and porridge close up.
-Love that!
+Using home-made neon paint too which really is a visual slap in the face, and with a team of incredible photographers so we can closely reproduce the effect for limited editions.

-I love the challenge of painting, especially tricky commissions when I’m asked to paint an image perhaps I wouldn’t have chosen myself.
+I love the challenge of creating, especially tricky commissions when I’m asked to paint an image perhaps I wouldn’t have chosen myself.
 I’m naturally competitive, I guess from my background in sport – and for sure a big part of the enjoyment for me is constantly having to re-think, battling to bring a piece alive.
-I always have the vision of what the finished piece is, that comes quick – the challenge is to make that vision a reality.
-I find this process most natural when modelling statues based on real life.
-I love the PR and networking side of things just as much – and why to date, I manage that side of things myself.
+I always have the vision of what the finished piece is, that comes quick – the challenge from there especially with sculpture is to make that vision a reality, no matter what the technical constraints.
+Where the engineering mindset comes back in I guess.
+I love the PR and brand partnership side of things just as much – and why to date, I manage that side of things myself.

 In the last few years I’ve created commissioned work for Instituto Ayrton Senna, McLaren, Bruno Mars, Lewis Hamilton, Chelsea FC, The Rugby Players Association, Team Sky, Jenson Button, Max Chilton, Sir Alex Ferguson, Theo Paphitis, James Hunts family, Sir Bradley Wiggins, Red Bull, Pirelli, Monster Energy, CBS Television, Jake Humphrey, Wretch32 and JLS’s Aston, among many others…. and partnered with galleries, charitable organisations, leading rights holders and motorsport teams worldwide.